 The inflorescence is a cluster of 4 to 8 stalked flowers appearing along the branches of the previous years wood and before the leaves.

 The flowers are pea type with 5 pink petals.
 The standard (or banner) is upright and smaller than the two laterals that are unusually placed in a backward ascending position behind the banner.
 These three are a lighter shade of pink.
-The two keel petals are darker pink.
+The two keel petals are darker pink - contrary to many pea species where the keel is the lightest color.
 These project forward and are closed so that the sexual parts can not initially be seen, but when mature, all the petals relax and the reproductive parts may be seen.
 Stamens number 10 and are in two rows, one row shorter than the other.
 The style is incurved.
 The calyx is a deeper shade of pink and does not have pronounced lobes.
 Some plants may have flowers that are more whitish than pinkish.
 Each flower is about 1/2 inch long.

 Seed: Fertile flowers form a flattened oblong seed pod, pointed at the ends, pink initially and turning blackish in the fall.
 This splits open on one edge to reveal 4 to 10 flat, elliptical dark brown bean-like seeds.
 Pods are 2 to 4 inches long.
 This pod more closely resembles the domestic garden pea pod than the pods of most Pea family trees.